kashev/kashev.rocks/src/templates/markdown/index.md

 # About Me

 My name is **Kashev Dalmia**, and I'm an engineer.
-I'm currently finishing my masters at the University of Illinois at Urbana Champaign.
-After that, I'll start working at SpaceX.
+I work at [SpaceX](http://www.spacex.com/) where I write flight software.

-More coming soon!
+I went to the [University of Illinois](http://illinois.edu/) for 6 years, where I studied [Electrical and Computer Engineering](http://www.ece.illinois.edu/).